 Outsourcing has been around for decades, although it was not formally identified as a business strategy until 1989.
 During its initial stages, outsourcing was used primarily as a measure to save costs by outsourcing necessary functions which are not related to the core business.
-At present, outsourcing is a growing strategy that revolutionizes the way businesses operate today.
-From the changing business environments and industry developments sprung a relatively new strategy--IT Outsourcing.
+At present, outsourcing is a growing strategy that revolutionises the way businesses operate today.
+From the changing business environments and industry developments sprung a relatively new strategy—IT Outsourcing.
 IT Outsourcing has been grabbing more and more companies’ attention because of the competitive advantage and other benefits it can bring to the company, all while adapting to the changing business environment.

 IT Outsourcing is a sector expected to grow steadily this year.
 As the changes and innovations in the industry continue to shape and influence the way IT outsourcing is done, here are some trends to expect and watch out for in 2018:

 Cloud continues to bring significant changes over the past few years, emerging as an “ace trend” in 2017.
 CES, an annual consumer technologies showcase in Las Vegas, branded cloud as one of the “Do Watch” trends for 2018.
-The benefits of cloud computing, such as reduction in hardware costs, increased productivity, and enhanced data security are convincing more and more enterprises to adapt cloud technologies to achieve their business goals and keep up with the competition.
-RightScale’s annual State of the Cloud Survey conducted January 2017 showed that 95% of small and medium businesses have already adopted cloud technologies.
+The benefits of cloud computing, such as reduction in hardware costs, increased productivity, and enhanced data security are convincing more and more enterprises to adopt cloud technologies to achieve their business goals and keep up with the competition.
+RightScale’s annual State of the Cloud Survey conducted in January 2017 showed that 95% of small and medium businesses have already adopted cloud technologies.

 According to estimates by Cisco, cloud traffic is likely to rise 3.7-fold in 2020.
-From 20% in 2015, it is predicted that database, analytics, and Internet of Things workloads will account for 22% of total business workloads by 2020.
+From 20% in 2015, it is predicted that database, analytics, and the Internet of Things workloads will account for 22% of total business workloads by 2020.
 The same RightScale survey suggests that there will be a shift to the public cloud, likely as a part of hybrid cloud strategies.
 According to the survey, the percentage of enterprises that have a strategy to use multiple clouds grew to 85% from 82% in 2016.

 However, as more and more enterprises are adopting automation, the low skill sectors of the BPO are at high risk.
 In a 2016 research, India’s BPO industry workforce is predicted to shrink by 14% in 2021.
 On the positive side, automation paves the way for more higher-skilled employees.
 In the same research, it is expected that around 700 thousand medium and high skill jobs will be created in the Philippines by 2022.